uic-vis/project-3-neil/README.md

 This visualization helps us observe the intersections recording the most number of violations over time.
 This can be particularly helpful in implementing additional measures to reduce the number of red light violations once areas reporting high numbers are identified.
 This also helps us understand the impact of development over the years on the number of violations reported at an intersection, and can be combined with other datasets to gather insights.

+The user can hover over markers on the map to view the intersection name, and upon clicking a marker, the plot on the right gets updated visualizing the number of violations recorded at that intersection.

 ---

 #### Red Light Violation Aggregations